-Please join us.
-The group is open to all.
-We typically meet in members’ homes each month, but we are in Zoom format for the present time.
+Please join us – the group is open to all!
+We typically meet in members’ homes each month.
 If you are planning to join for the first time, or have any questions about Book Group, please email Susie Wells at firstname.lastname@example.org.